The Department's Oversight System for Alberta's Public Sector Pension Plans

 We started this project in 2011 because of concerns expressed by elected officials, the media and the public about the financial health of Alberta’s public sector pension plans.
 As part of our audit planning, we met with those involved in Alberta’s public sector pension system, including plan board members, officials from the department and others.
-We needed to understand:

 What we examined

 We audited the Department of Treasury Board and Finance’s systems to monitor and evaluate the performance and sustainability of the following Alberta public sector pension plans:

 - Management Employees Pension Plan (MEPP)